Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 I want to express my gratitude to:
 * Code Institute for providing studying materials and detailed walkthrough project lessons.
 * My work colleagues for support and understanding for taking time off work to complete this project.
-* "Student Care" team for friendliness and support, especially Neil and Aoife, this really brought my spirit up!
+* "Student Care" team for friendliness and support, especially Neil and Aoife, they really brought my spirit up!

 ### Testing

-Testing
+Full testing available in the seperate file, please follow [this link](static/testing/TESTING.md) for [TESTING.md](static/testing/TESTING.md) file.